November 15, 2025 (1mo ago) — last updated December 5, 2025 (1mo ago)

 • A/B test personalized dashboards and communications to measure impact on retention metrics.

-Key insight: Personalization removes friction and helps users achieve their goals faster, which strengthens loyalty.
+Key insight: Personalization removes friction and helps users achieve their goals faster, strengthening loyalty.

 4. Proactive Communication and Engagement